Note: This event was originally planned for 30 April - 1 June, 2020 Arlington, VA, USA and has now been rescheduled

 - Dr. Joe Bonivel, Jr., Subject Matter Expert, Defense Technical Information Center

-- Dr. Philip Ligrani, Eminent Scholar in Propulsion, Professor of Mechanical and Aerospace Engineering, University of Alabama at Huntsville
+- Dr. Phillip Ligrani, Eminent Scholar in Propulsion, Professor of Mechanical and Aerospace Engineering, University of Alabama at Huntsville

 - Dr. Peter Huessy, Director for Strategic Deterrent Studies, Mitchell Institute for Aerospace Studies